-- 1. Technical specifications necessary for applying and receiving communication. - 2.
-The Checklist of Application Requirements on page 6 outlines everything you need to do as an applicant.
-For your own reference, print it out and fill in the column, "Date Complete" as you submit that item. - 3.
-Admission Requirements, listed below, includes a chart to calculate your "NURSING GPA." - a.
-Courses & Competencies - b.
-Nursina GPA - c.
-TEAS - 4.
-Computing Rank & Selection Process - 5.
-The timeline of communication from your application through notification of admission decisions, including the specifics of our selection process.
+- Technical computer specifications necessary for applying and receiving communication.

+- 2. The Checklist of Application Requirements outlines everything you need to do as an applicant.

+- 3. Admission Requirements, listed below:

+- a.
+Courses & Competencies

+- b.
+Nursing GPA

+- c.
+TEAS

+- 4. Computing Rank & Selection Process

+- 5. The timeline of communication from your application through notification of admission decisions, including the specifics of our selection process.